-Our 10-week classes run in fall (September-December), winter (January-March), and spring (March-May).
-Summer classes are five weeks long (July-August) and a great choice for students, travelers, or those wanting to try something new without the commitment of a longer session.
+Our terms include 5- and 10-week classes and run in fall (September-December), winter (January-March), and spring (March-May).
+Summer term offers 5-week classes only (July-August) and a great choice for students, travelers, or those wanting to try something new without the commitment of a longer session.

 You've enrolled in a class.
 Now what?

 Two days before your class begins, you'll receive an invitation with instructions on how to log into Wet Ink, our online class platform.
 At this time, you can become familiar with the classroom, read your instructor’s announcements, set your avatar, and meet with others in the Community Page.
 On the first day of class, you’ll receive a welcome announcement and access to Week One’s materials.

 The information below outlines the structure of a typical online class.
 Please note that some classes (such as CNF Boot Camp) follow a different format.
 More details are available in individual class descriptions.